docQodly/docs/docs/qodlyLookerStudio/qodlyLookerStudioConnector.md

 3. **Pagination Top**:

     - Default Value: 10000
-    - Explanation: Defines the number of records retrieved per API request.
-A higher value (e.g., 10000) reduces API calls but may impact performance if your dataset is very large.
-If you experience slow performance, you can lower this value (e.g., 5000 or 2000).
+    - Explanation: Sets the number of records fetched per API request.
+A higher value means fewer API calls but can slow down performance if you're dealing with a lot of data.

 4. **Cache TTL (Time-To-Live)**:

     - Default Value: 900 (in seconds)
-    - Explanation: This setting controls how frequently Looker Studio refreshes the data.
-900 seconds (15 minutes) is a balanced setting to ensure fresh data without excessive API requests.
-If your data updates frequently, you may want to reduce it (e.g., 300 seconds).
-If your data is static or doesn’t change often, increase it (e.g., 3600 for 1-hour caching).
+    - Explanation: This setting controls how long the connector reuses previous query results before sending the same query to Qodly again.
+It's part of the connector’s internal cache (not Looker Studio’s cache) and helps reduce unnecessary requests to Qodly.
+        - Use a lower value (e.g., 300) if your data changes frequently.
+        - Use a higher value (e.g., 3600) if your data is more static — this can improve performance and reduce load.

 5. **Custom Query Filter (Optional)**: